 Dimensional inspection is carried out to make sure that the castings produced have the required overall dimensions including allowances for machining.
 It may sometimes be necessary to break a part of the casting to take measurements of inside dimensions.

 This is a rough test to indicate a flaw or discontinuity in a casting.
 The casting is suspended from a suitable support free of all obstructions and tapped at various places on its surface with a small hammer.
 Any change in the tone produced indicates the existence of a flaw.
 The method cannot indicate the exact location and extent of the discontinuity.

-This test is carried out on castings required to be leak proof.
-All openings of the castings are closed and a gas or fluid under pressure is introduced in it.
+This test is carried out on castings required to be leakproof.
+All the openings of the castings are closed and a gas or fluid under pressure is introduced into it.
 Castings having porosity leak under this pressure.
 The leakage may be detected by submerging the casting in a water tank or using a soap film if the pressure is applied by compressed air.
 If a liquid is used for applying pressure the leakage can be found by visual inspection.

-Radiography uses X-rays or gamma rays penetrating through the castings and giving a shadow picture on a photographic film placed behind the work piece.
-These rays have very short wave length of the order of 0.001 Angstrom (10-10m) units to 40 Angstrom units for x-rays and 0.005 to about 3 Angstrom units for gamma rays compared to about 5500 Angstrom units for the centre of the visible spectrum.
+Radiography uses X-rays or gamma rays penetrating through the castings and giving a shadow picture on a photographic film placed behind the workpiece.
+These rays have a very short wavelength of the order of 0.001 Angstrom (10-10m) units to 40 Angstrom units for x-rays and 0.005 to about 3 Angstrom units for gamma rays compared to about 5500 Angstrom units for the center of the visible spectrum.

-The ability of these waves to penetrate through metal depends also on the density of the metal and as such they can penetrate more easily in places where there is less metal that those where more metal is present leading to a shadow picture formation on the film.
+The ability of these waves to penetrate through metal depends also on the density of the metal, and as such, they can penetrate more easily in places where there is less metal than in those where more metal is presently leading to a shadow picture formation on the film.
 Any defects in the casting can easily be identified from this picture.
-Because of their shorter wave length gamma rays have a better penetration through the metal and are more commonly used.
+Because of their shorter wavelength gamma rays have better penetration through the metal and are more commonly used.